Canadian social credit movement: Federal politics

 The Western Social Credit League, an outgrowth of Alberta Social Credit, ran candidates in the 1935 federal election taking many votes from the Progressive Party of Canada and the United Farmers movement.
 In the 1940 federal election, Socreds ran with supporters of William Duncan Herridge as New Democracy, but reverted to the Social Credit name in subsequent elections with the Social Credit Association of Canada being officially formed in 1944.
 The party was generally fairly small, and gradually declined.
 The party won its last federal seats in Alberta in 1965.
 (SC MP Robert Norman Thompson (Red Deer) went on to be elected as a Conservative in 1968.)

 In the 1960s, the Québécois wing of the party split off to form the Ralliement créditiste.
 The two wings reunited in 1971.
-The party was left without any parliamentary seats following the 1980 federal election, and thereafter declined into irrelevance, though it nominally continued to exist until 1993.
+The party was left without any parliamentary seats following the 1980 federal election.
+The Ralliement créditiste declined into irrelevance thereafter; however, it nominally continued to exist until 1993.